dpfoose/dpfoose.github.io/_posts/2019-10-30-Ivis_vs_UMAP.md

 ### PBMC dataset
 This example comes from [this R vignette](https://github.com/beringresearch/ivis/blob/master/R-package/vignettes/ivis_singlecell.Rmd), with the post-processing done using `scikit-learn` and the python `phenograph` package in place of the R package `Seurat`.
 The PBMC dataset was transformed using PCA, reducing its number of features to the number of samples.
+The data were then clustered using the [PhenoGraph](https://github.com/jacoblevine/PhenoGraph) algorithm.
 <div id="pbmc-graph"></div>
 There are two outliers way outside of the range of the other points:
 <div id="pbmc-umap-graph"></div>